-Educators are invited join NOAA OER staff to learn more about the importance of ocean exploration and the current technologies used to explore the deep ocean.
-This 7-hour Professional Development will introduce standards-based, hands-on activities and other online resources that guide classroom teaching and learning.
+Educators are invited to join NOAA OER staff to learn more about the importance of ocean exploration, current exploration technologies, and recent deep-sea discoveries.
+This full day Professional Development workshop will introduce standards-based, hands-on activities and other resources that guide classroom teaching and learning.
 Ocean health, unique underwater habitats, underwater mapping and remotely-operated vehicles are just a few of the topics to be addressed.

 Registration is required and space is limited.
-Educators will receive the NOAA Ship Okeanos Explorer Education Materials Collection Volume 1: Why Do We Explore? and Volume 2: How Do We Explore?, additional resources, a NOAA Ocean Exploration Certificate of Participation, continental breakfast, lunch, free parking and a \$50 stipend will be provided.
-Teachers will earn 7 clock hours for attending this workshop.
+Educators will receive the NOAA Ship Okeanos Explorer Education Materials Collection Volume 1: Why Do We Explore? and Volume 2: How Do We Explore?, additional resources, a NOAA Ocean Exploration Certificate of Participation, continental breakfast, lunch, admission to the aquarium, parking and a \$75 stipend.